-How to Buy Cars at an Auction & Save a Truckload of CashApril 22, 2020
+How to Buy A Car From Auction & Save a Truckload of CashApril 22, 2020

-As a direct result of the COVID-19 pandemic, used car prices are dropping significantly.
+As a direct result of the COVID-19 pandemic, used car prices are dropping significantly — especially if you buy a car from auction.
 In fact, JPMorgan estimates they can fall by more than 15%, due to the market flooding with more supply.

 If you were in the market to buy a car before the pandemic happened, then this is good news for you.
 Are you wondering how you can take advantage of this?